marcov4lente/marcov4lente/_posts/2016-05-24-configuraing-nginx-setting-up-virtual-hosts.md

 layout: article
 title: "Configuraing and setting up website on NginX"
 date: 2016-05-24 19:14:54 +0000
-description: Configuraing and setting up website on NginX.
+description: Configuraing and setting up a website on an NginX server.
 categories: Linux
 permalink: articles/configuraing-and-setting-up-website-on-nginX.html
 ---
 ## Website configuration
-Move to site available directory.
+Move to the *sites-available* directory.
 ```
 $ cd /etc/nginx/sites-available
 ```